Intimacy Without Commitment: A Guide to Modern Dating

 1. What is the Intimacy Without Commitment Meaning?

 At its core, the intimacy without commitment definition refers to emotional or physical closeness shared between two people without official long-term obligations.
+It is a mutual decision to focus on the “here and now.”

 2. Why People Choose Dating Without Commitment